timoxley/npm-tutor/chapters/npm-workshop-inspect/exercises/ls-json/Readme.md

 # npm ls

-A copy of through2 is installed in the `npmls` directory.
+A copy of through2 is installed in the `./npmls` directory.

 ## Task